Destinations Greece The Cyclades Santorini

 Must orderthe Maria Callas + the opera at sunset

-A cliff-edge cocktail bar in Fira opened in 1979 by Franco Colombo — an Italian from Turin and a devoted classical-music aficionado.
-Open-air terrace facing the caldera, classical and opera on the speakers, jacketed bartenders, no concessions to the cruise crowd.
-The Maria Callas, the champagne cocktail Franco created here, is the order; the sunset hour fills the terrace.
-Now serves small plates too.
+A cliff-edge cocktail bar in Fira, opened 1979 by Franco Colombo, a Turin Italian and a devoted classical-music man.
+Open-air terrace facing the caldera, opera on the speakers, jacketed bartenders, and no concessions made to the cruise crowd.
+Order the Maria Callas, the champagne cocktail Franco built here; the sunset hour fills the terrace, so come before it.
+Small plates now, too.

 Since 1979Fira cliffClassical-music room

-InsiderFranco Colombo started the sunset-with-opera ritual here — order the Maria Callas, the champagne cocktail he invented, and grab a terrace table before the sunset hour fills it.
+InsiderFranco Colombo started the sunset-with-opera ritual here.
+Order the Maria Callas, the champagne cocktail he invented, and take a terrace table before the sunset hour fills it.

 PK Cocktail Bar